xtruhlar/5GDigitalTwin/README.md

 #### Platform compatibility
 This project was tested on:
-- macOS Sequoya Version 15.4 (24E248)
+- macOS Sequoya Version 15.4 with Docker Desktop v4.40.0
-- Ubuntu 22.04.3 LTS (Jammy Jellyfish)
+- Ubuntu 22.04.3 LTS (Jammy Jellyfish) with Docker v28.0.1
-- Windows is not supported (EOF is not compatible with Windows)
+- Windows 11 Home with WSL2 (Ubuntu 22.04.3 LTS) with Docker Desktop v4.40.0

 #### Prerequisites
 - git (version 2.39.5)